kanbanyte/sepa/sqap/sqap.md

 <!-- TOC ignore:true -->
 # Chapter 10

-# Records collection, maintenance and retention
+# Records Collection, Maintenance and Retention
 Management documents, which encapsulates Minutes, Agendas and Notes, will be added to the teams GitHub repository.\
 Any form of administration in terms of breaches in standards and practices will be documented on the GitHub repository.\
 Documents that are added to the GitHub repository and finalized should not be modified.